 The Bay Area Climate Change Council

 To date, BACCC has supported the City of Hamilton and Burlington's climate change emergency declarations and consulted on both community's climate energy plans.
-In the fall of 2019, BACCC will develop Implementation Teams that will tackle climate actions on the areas of:
+In the winter of 2020, BACCC will develop Implementation Teams that will tackle climate actions on the areas of:

 - Smart transportation policies and solutions that reduce greenhouse gas emissions